Complexlity/planner-app/src/writeup.md

 ```
   useEffect(() => {
     interval = setInterval(() => {
-      /* Only runs if the items is not in hover statef*/
+      /* Only runs if the quote text is not in hover state */
       if (!isHovered) {
         setCurrentIndex((prevIndex) => (prevIndex + 1) % data.length);
       }